The building includes 72 parking spots and ground-level retail space with Starbucks and Massage Envy as tenants..

 Nearly all of the funky vibe that made the strip a tourist mecca in the 60s and 70s has vanished, but a few traces remain.

 Shopping.
 Grocery shopping doesn’t get much more convenient than having Plum Market, a full-service high-end grocer across the street.
-Jewel and Dominick’s are a few blocks in either direction on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target is nearing completion several blocks west on Division St. Walgreen’s pharmacies are nearby on Division St and Wells St.
+Jewel is a few blocks west on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target recently opened on Division St. Walgreens pharmacies are nearby on Division St and Wells St.

 Wells Street is home to an eclectic array of boutiques and other retail establishments.
 Big-box retailing is available at the nearby Clybourn Corridor, and Scott Residences is within walking distance of Oak Street boutiques and Michigan Avenue’s Magnificent Mile shops.

 Transportation.
 Public transportation is excellent.
-The Clark & Division Red Line stop is two short blocks from the building for quick connections to the Loop.
+The Division Street Red Line stop is two short blocks from the building for quick connections to the Loop and Wrigley Field.